pulumi/docs/pulumi-hugo/themes/default/content/blog/introducing-kx/index.md

 meta_image: "feature.png"
 ---

-Kubernetes provides a rich, stardards-based API that works across cloud and on-premise infrastructure.
+Kubernetes provides a rich, standards-based API that works across cloud and on-premise infrastructure.
 However, many of the API fields are deeply nested and require users to specify the same values redundantly across different resources.
 While this explicit specification is necessary for Kubernetes to operate, this often leads users to